assimtech/dislog/README.md

 );
 ```

 ### StringReplace

 This processor is based on php's `str_replace`.
-It will replace a known string in the payload.
+It will replace a known string in a request / response.

 ```php
 $maskedCard = getMaskedCard($card);